 - Tax-Deferred Annuity Plan - Eligible new employees may begin participation in the School's Tax-Deferred Annuity Plan on the first of the month following employment with the School.
-Employees may elect to make voluntary pre-tax contributions to a TIAA-CREF RA or GSRA contract.
-If you choose to make voluntary contributions under this plan, we recommend making these contributions to a GSRA contract as it is a more flexible contract.
+Employees may elect to make voluntary pre-tax contributions to a TIAA-CREF supplemental retirement account.
 The school does not provide a match for voluntary contributions.

 Flexible Spending Accounts

 The Flexible Spending Accounts allow employees to shelter from taxation a predetermined amount of salary to be used for non reimbursable medical, dental and dependent care expenses.
-Employees may elect to contribute up to $2,500 in the healthcare FSA plan, as of 1/1/2013 (per IRS regulations).
+Employees may elect to contribute up to $2,550 in the healthcare FSA plan, per IRS regulations.
 A limited healthcare FSA option is also available for employees enrolled in the HDHP medical plan.
 Employees may contribute up to $5,000 in the dependent care account.